mwballif/mwballif.github.io/README.md

 ## Getting Started

 1. Open `index.html` in your web browser
-2. Customize the content to match your information
+2. Add your own blog posts using the `create-post.sh` script
-3. Add your own blog posts
+3. Update research content as needed
-4. Deploy to your preferred hosting service
+4. Deploy to GitHub Pages or your preferred hosting service

 ## Browser Support